 4.1.022 The course must only be ridden by the riders during the events and official training periods.
-During official training periods marshall and medical covering will be present.
-All other persons must be kept clear of the course. (text modified on 1.02.12).
+All other persons must be kept clear of the course.

 Cancellation

 4.1.023 In the event of bad weather the president of the commissaires' panel may decide to cancel the event after consulting the organiser and, where appointed, the UCI technical delegate.